metavalent/metavalent.github.io/_drafts/2021-04-02-10-37-26-Billionaire-Bunkers.md

 ### The View Through Flimsy 3D Glasses

-Through a blue lens over the left eye, this is also what has been described as an inherently toxic and unsustainable default consensus reality.
+Through a blue lens over the left eye, this is also what has been described as an inherently toxic and unsustainable, mad, voracious, dog-eat-dog consumer culture.
 Through a red lens over the right eye, it's just pure evil, principalities and powers.
 Perfectly predictably.
 Prophesied.

+Multiplexing those views renders the present [default consensus political reality](bbb):

-Mammon gonna' mammon.
+> Mammon gonna' mammon.

 Riveted eschatology fans, on the edge of their beds and listening through earbuds question, "will the numbers of #PostAutomationEra Rip Van Winkles reduce fast enough to prevent a self-fulfilling catastrophe?"